 Our Audit Committee reviews our financial reporting process on behalf of our Board.
-In performance of its oversight function, our Audit Committee has met and held discussions with management and our independent registered public accounting firm, Ernst & Young LLP, or EY, with respect to our audited consolidated financial statements for fiscal year 2022 and related matters.
-Management advised our Audit Committee that our consolidated financial statements were prepared in accordance with generally accepted accounting principles, and our Audit Committee has reviewed and discussed the consolidated financial statements with management and EY.
+In performance of its oversight function, our Audit Committee has met and held discussions with management and our independent registered public accounting firm, Ernst & Young LLP, or EY, with respect to our audited consolidated financial statements for fiscal year 2023 and related matters.
+Management advised our Audit Committee that our consolidated financial statements were prepared in accordance with generally accepted accounting principles, and our Audit Committee has reviewed and discussed the consolidated financial statements and EY.
 EY presented to and reviewed with our Audit Committee the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB, and the SEC.
-EY also provided to our Audit Committee the written disclosures and letter required by the applicable requirements of the PCAOB regarding EY's communications with our Audit Committee concerning its independence, and, in connection therewith, our Audit Committee discussed with EY their views as to its independence.
+EY also provided to our Audit Committee the written disclosures and letter required by the applicable requirements of the PCAOB regarding EY's communications with our Audit Committee discussed with EY their views as to its independence.
 Our Audit Committee also reviewed, among other things, the audit and non-audit services performed by, and the amount of fees paid for such services to, EY.
 Our Audit Committee meetings regularly include executive sessions with EY without the presence of our management.